reimagined/resolve/docs/advanced-techniques.md

 # Splitting Code Into Chunks

-reSolve uses webpack to transpile and bundle application code, so it can be run by browsers, server and serverless platforms.
+ReSolve uses **webpack** to transpile and bundle the application code so it can be run by browsers, the server and serverless platforms.

 [TODO] fix and elaborate what goes where.

 Every chunk is used for building target application.
 Some chunks are being included by different chunk, for example, client includes view-model projection chunk for automatic redux-reducers generation.

-When executing in cloud/serverless, chunks like read-model projection & resolvers, SSR renderer, API hadnlers and rest business-logic are distributet to apropriate cloud executors.
+When executing in cloud/serverless, chunks like read-model projection & resolvers, SSR renderer, API handlers and rest business-logic are distributed to appropriate cloud executors.

-When executing locally, `resolve-scripts` requires all nessesary chunks and combines them with runtime code.
+When executing locally, `resolve-scripts` requires all necessary chunks and combines them with runtime code.

 Depend on usage, every chunk can be server-only (for business logic), browser-only (for UI and client logic) and isomorphic (for view-models, which automatically maps to redux reducers).

-So, After building, reSolve application code is bundled into following chanks:
+So, After building, reSolve application code is bundled into following chunks:

 - command processor code - aggregate command handlers and projections (server only)
 - view model projection (isomorphic)